What Causes Inflamed Lymph Nodes?

-First of all, it is important to know that many cases of inflamed lymph nodes are not significant, especially if this is due to infections.
-However, it is always advisable to control the state of your lymph nodes to prevent other diseases and if they get inflamed, it is best to see a doctor.
+First of all, it is important to know that many cases of inflamed lymph nodes are not serious, especially if they are due to infections.
+However, it is always advisable to control the state of your lymph nodes in order to prevent other diseases.
+If they do become inflamed, it is best to see a doctor.

 This is basically what lymph nodes do:

-- Filter the lymph nodes from foreign substances like bacteria and cancerous cells, and destroy them.
+- In the first place, they filter the lymph nodes from foreign substances like bacteria and cancerous cells, and destroy them.

-- Produce white blood cells, like lymphocytes and plasma, which are responsible for destroying foreign substances.
+- Additionally they produce white blood cells, like lymphocytes and plasma, which are responsible for destroying foreign substances

-- Lymph nodes have different shapes and sizes.
-For example, underneath the jaw they are flat and around a centimeter wide and in the shape of a bean.
-The ones in the nape are around 0.5 centimeters and are shaped like a lentil.
-And the lymph nodes in the groin are long and a little over 1.5 centimeters.
+Lymph nodes have different shapes and sizes.
+For example, underneath the jaw they are flat and around 0.4 inches wide and in the shape of a bean.
+The ones in the nape are around 0.2 inches, and are shaped like a lentil.
+And the lymph nodes in the groin are long, and a little over 0.6 inches wide.

 - Normal infections due to colds, flus, or tonsillitis

 - Specific bacterial infections: syphilis, tuberculosis, salmonella food poisoning

 - Lupus infections

 - Viral infections like rubeola, measles